DutchMaker/DM-02/Documentation/Assembly-language.md

 - Stack space starts at the end of RAM and works its way back to the start when data is pushed onto it.
 - The entire RAM may be used for stack.

+### Program storage

+The machine code produced by the assembler follows this structure:

+1. Bootloader
+2. Pre-defined data
+3. Program code

+### Bootloader

+The assembler adds bootloader code at the start of memory (either address $0000 or at the offset if it's defined).
+This code performs a jump to the start of the program code.

+This is needed because data that is pre-defined in the program is stored before any of the instructions.

+If a program needs to run from RAM, the bootloader code must be present in the ROM because execution always starts at address zero.

 <a name="instruction-reference"></a>

 ## Instruction reference

 <a name="MOV"></a>